vuejs/docs/src/guide/reusability/composables.md

 When building frontend applications, we often need to reuse logic for common tasks.
 For example, we may need to format dates in many places, so we extract a reusable function for that.
 This formatter function encapsulates **stateless logic**: it takes some input and immediately returns expected output.
 There are many libraries out there for reusing stateless logic - for example [lodash](https://lodash.com/) and [date-fns](https://date-fns.org/), which you may have heard of.

 By contrast, stateful logic involves managing state that changes over time.
 A simple example would be tracking the current position of the mouse on a page.
-In real world scenarios, it could also be more complex logic such as touch gestures or connection status to a database.
+In real-world scenarios, it could also be more complex logic such as touch gestures or connection status to a database.

 ## Mouse Tracker Example {#mouse-tracker-example}